 How LinkedIn Helps Freelance Writers

-I’ve gotten assignments from editors and companies that have found me on LinkedIn, and I know of many other professional freelancers who’ve had the same experience.
+I’ve gotten assignments from editors and companies that have found me on LinkedIn, and I know of many others who’ve had the same experience, including freelancers using LinkedIn Profinder.
 And LinkedIn allows you to showcase your entire career and all your skills, which makes it a great place to send potential clients so they can check you out.
 I have my LinkedIn profile in my e-mail signature, and several new clients have said that they looked at my profile and were very impressed by it.

 Here’s a great vid that explains why LinkedIn is important and how it can help you…